 English colonists brought their faith to the new land, the Anglican Church, also known as The Church of England.
-After the Revolution, it became necessary for the new country to establish its own Church which would be independent from the British Monarchy.
-While maintaining the integrity of their Faith, Creed and Worship (the Book of Common Prayer), the Episcopal Church was established structuring its organization on the principles of the new government.
+After the Revolution, it became necessary for the new country to establish its own Church which would be independent of the British Monarchy.
+While maintaining the integrity of their Faith, Creed, and Worship (the Book of Common Prayer), the Episcopal Church was established structuring its organization on the principles of the new government.

 History of Holy Cross Episcopal Church

 Holy Cross Began when members of St. Christopher’s Episcopal Church, purchased land in Northwest Pensacola for a new church to meet the needs of Episcopalians in that area.
 After two years of planning and prayer by a nine member steering committee, appointed by their Rector, the Rev. Van Davis.
 The new Mission Church of Holy Cross held its first worship service on May 9, 1976, at Scenic Heights Elementary school under the leadership of its Vicar, the Rev. Michael Hesse, appointed by the Bishop.